codeclimate/codeclimate-phpcodesniffer/README.md

 1. file_extensions - This is where you can configure the file extensions for the files that you want PHP_CodeSniffer to analyze.
 2. standard - This is the list of standards that you want PHP_CodeSniffer to use while analyzing your files.
+3. ignore_warnings - You can hide warnings, and only report errors with this option.

 ###Sample Config